 Some art history thematic courses are topical in nature, with content drawn from the expertise of the instructor.
 Some classes offer opportunities to develop curatorial skills through hands-on projects with the collections of the Eskenazi Museum of Art.

-Some recent examples of thematic classes include: Fantasy, Imagination, and the Capriccio Tradition, African American Women Artists, Art History goes to the Movies, and the Senior Seminar, which varies each year.
+Some recent examples of thematic classes include: Artists and Their Families; African American Women Artists; 19th Century Islamic Art; and the Senior Seminar, which varies each year.

 An international experience such as overseas study, an internship, or volunteer work is recommended for students whose degree and career goals would be supported by such experiences.

 With the help of your academic advisor, majors can be combined with many other courses of study, allowing you to add depth to your knowledge concerning your regional or thematic focus.

 Art History students often add a second major or a minor in Studio Art, Anthropology, Fashion Design, History, Psychology, Folklore and Ethnomusicology, International Studies, Religious Studies, or a foreign language, among other options.
 Check your bulletin for more information about these majors and minors.

 Working with faculty